MallappaBijjur/Checkout/README.md

-# react-checkout
+# checkout for msphitect

-React Checkout app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure.
+React Checkout app that demonstrates using [React] with [webpack], and [babeljs

 Requirements:
 - git